nzkfc/nzkfc_drone/README.md

 | `drone_battery.png` | Drone Battery |
 | `drone_battery_empty.png` | Empty Drone Battery |

-> If you don't have custom images, you can use any 128×128 PNG placeholder. ox_inventory will display a fallback icon if no image is found.

 ### 4. Give yourself a drone (testing)